 Funded by HM Government in partnership with National Lottery Community Fund

-Purbanat is re-connecting our communities living in Small Heath, Sparkhill, Sparkbrook, Bordsley Green, Aston, Lozells during this Covid-19 time and is trying to develop a peer support network/structure to support each other.
+We Purbanat re-connected our communities living in Small Heath, Sparkhill, Sparkbrook, Bordsley Green, Aston, Lozells during the Covid-19 time and developed a peer support network/structure to support each other.

 Our community consists of our audience, volunteers, creative practitioners, their family members, their relatives, and neighbours who are and can relate to the common issues that people are facing.